hedgefog/amxx-modding-kit/api/custom-weapons/README.md

 # 🔫 Custom Weapons API

-The **Custom Weapons API** is a comprehensive framework designed for creating, managing, and customizing weapons in GoldSrc games using **AmxModX**.
-This documentation provides instructions and examples for registering new weapons, extending existing ones, and implementing custom logic through hooks and methods.
+The **Custom Weapons API** provides a flexible framework for managing and creating custom weapons.
+This API allows developers to register, give, manipulate, and interact with custom weapons, defining their behavior through hooks and methods.
+This API uses OOP-style logic and integrates seamlessly with GoldSrc games.

+## ⚙️ Implementing a Custom Weapon

-## 📦 Registering a New Weapon
+### 📚 Registering a New Weapon Class

-To create a new weapon, you need to register it using the `CW_RegisterClass` native.
-Below is an example of registering a new weapon.
+To implement a custom weapon, the first thing you need to do is register a new weapon class using the `CW_RegisterClass` native function.
+This can be done in the `plugin_precache` function.

+Let's create a simple handgun weapon:

 ```pawn
 #include <api_custom_weapons>